 39. A bag contain n ball out of which some balls are white.
-If probability that a bag contains exactly i white ball is proOportional to i^{3} .
+If probability that a bag contains exactly i white ball is proOportional to i^2 .
 A ball is drawn at random from the bag and found to be white, then find the probability that bag contains exactly 2 white balls.

 40. A die is thrown 7 times.
-What is the chance that an odd number turns up exactly 4 times that in the next five trials, there will be atleast 3 successes.
+What is the chance that an odd number turns up (i) exactly 4 times (ii) at least 4 times that at most 6 of a random sample of 10 people are right-handed?

+41. Suppose that 90% of people are right-handed.
+What is the probability that in the next six trials, there will be atleast 4 successes.